gvwilson/thirdbit/src/fiction/iffy/index.md

 "Come on," Aunt Naggie said gently.
 Iffy let her foster mother pull her up the stairs and through the door.

-Every old building has its own smell.
-Paint, varnish, concrete, glue, dust, and several generations of people sweating and crying and farting and just *breathing* are all part of it.
+Every old building has its own smell: paint, varnish, concrete, glue, dust, and several generations of people sweating and crying and farting.
-Soap and bleach mix with the lingering traces of someone's perfume, the supposedly odorless oil applied to the joints of aging exoskeletons, and the curry that the roti shop around the corner used for forty years, forty years ago.
+Soap and bleach mixed with the lingering traces of someone's perfume, the supposedly odorless oil applied to the joints of aging exoskeletons, and the curry that the roti shop around the corner used for forty years, forty years ago.